Distributed Estimation and Inference for Semi-parametric Binary Response Models: Theoretical results

-The proof of Theorem \ref{thm:normality} is given in Section \ref{sec:pf-inference} in Appendix, which also provides a characterization of the asymptotic mean squared error of $\hbe^{\,\left( T\right)}$.
-The optimal $\lambda_h^*$ can be chosen by minimizing the asymptotic mean squared error, as
+where $V$ and $V_{s}$ are defined in Assumption~\ref{A4} and $U$ is defined in \eqref{eq:def:U}. \end{thm} The proof of Theorem~\ref{thm:normality} is given in Section \ref{sec:pf-inference} of Appendix, which also provides a characterization of the asymptotic mean squared error of $\bm{\vartheta}^{\top}\widehat{\bm{\beta }}^{(T+1)}$.
+The optimal $\lambda _{h}^{*}$ can be chosen by minimizing the asymptotic mean squared error, as

-We also note that the assumption $m > n^c$ for some $0<c<1$ in Theorem \ref{thm:normality} guarantees that {\mSMSE} converges in a finite number of iterations, i.e., the lower bound in \eqref{eq:iteration_number} is finite.
+We also note that the assumption $m > n^{c_{3}}$ for some $0<c_{3}<1$ in Theorem~\ref{thm:normality} guarantees that \texttt{(mSMSE)} converges in a finite number of iterations, that is, the lower bound in \eqref{eq:iteration_number} is finite.

-\subsection{Bias Correction and Statistical Inference}
+\subsection{Bias correction and statistical inference}